mrpear/section-11/examples/reports/BLOCK_REPORT_TEMPLATE.md

 - **Week-by-week CTL** is critical — the trajectory tells a different story than just start/end
 - **Polarization by Week** catches grey zone creep that block averages can mask
+- **Durability by Week** catches aerobic efficiency regression that single-session decoupling can miss; the block trend is the headline
 - **Phase Progression Check** makes the protocol's decision logic transparent to the athlete
 - **Next Block Plan** should flow directly from the Phase Progression Check — if criteria aren't met, explain what the next block does differently
 - Keep "Assessment" to coaching interpretation — the data is already presented above